-Pictured here: James H. Dodson, 2021 CAI president, Lallis Jackson, and Tom Skiba, CAI CEO.
+Pictured here: James H. Dodson, CAI past president, Lallis Jackson, and Tom Skiba, CAI CEO.

 Decades-long social movements to address inequality have made progress in promoting diversity, equity, and inclusion in communities and workplaces across the country, but challenges remain.
 In recent years, individuals, communities, and professional business partners have taken steps to be more inclusive, fight discrimination, and level the playing field for all residents, board members, managers, or employees.